-In effect, any private individual, business or organisation can be deemed liable for causing an accident, and carry the responsibility of compensating the victim.
-If you are unsure who you would need to claim against in your own compensation claim, speak to one of our claim advisors to find out.
+In effect, any private individual, business or organisation can be deemed liable for causing an accident and carry the responsibility of compensating the victim.
+If you are unsure who you would need to claim against in your own scarring injury claims, speak to one of our claim advisors to find out.

 Lacerating Injury And Scar Claim Calculator

 We have not included a scar compensation calculator on this page.
 Claims tend to be unique and require accurate valuation by a solicitor.
 However, you can use the table below to get a rough idea of the level of compensation you might be able to claim.

 |Facial scarring||Trivial||Where the scars are almost unnoticeable and trivial.||£1,600 to £3,310|

 |Less significant||Either a single scar, all multiple smaller scars, that mar the appearance of the victim but cannot be considered disfiguring.||£3,710 to £12,900|

 |Significant||Bad scars that were then treated using cosmetic surgery, and not appear minor, and also severe scars that have faded over time.||£8,550 to £28,240|